What’s The Best Silentnight Mattress? UK Top 5 | 2025

 365 night trial period + 10 year warranty + range of firmness levels + trusted brand Show Less

-We’ve picked this Silentnight London Stratus mattress for those who like a mattress which offers both pocket springs and memory foam (sometimes called a hybrid mattress).
+We’ve picked this Silentnight London Stratus mattress for those who like a mattress that offers both pocket springs and memory foam (sometimes called a hybrid mattress).

 This particular one has a high pocket spring count which will offer a very good level of support.
 A thin layer of memory foam on top adds a bit of cushioning and all-over support.

-The downside of having a topper layer of something like memory foam or latex is that you can’t turn the mattress over, as the topper is only on one side.
-That can lead to dips and sags over time.
-However, you can still rotate it round.
+For many years I confidently proclaimed that one of the downsides of having a topper layer of something like memory foam or latex is that you can’t turn the mattress over, as the topper is only on one side.
+My fear was that it can lead to dips and sags over time.
+However, I then stumbled across a myth-busting article by the National Bed Federation (the industry body for mattress makers) that offered a different perspective.

 This one gets very good reviews of 4.6/5 from 500+ customers so it’s obviously doing something right.